 How Skanska Uses OpenSpace to Find Data-Driven Efficiencies

 Skanska is a construction and development firm with a global footprint.
-Their mission is to help heal, transport, entertain and energize communities.
+Its mission is to help heal, transport, entertain, and energize communities.
 From hospitals to stadiums, airports to corporate headquarters, and power plants to tunnels and bridges, Skanska leads in building the important buildings and infrastructure people rely on.

-As part of Skanska’s commitment to innovation, they launched the Skanska DigiHub in January, 2019.
+As part of Skanska’s commitment to innovation, the company launched the Skanska DigiHub in January 2019.
 The purpose of the DigiHub is to constantly evaluate new technologies that can improve the efficiency and effectiveness of their teams on the ground.
-Not only does Skanska aim to vet the latest cutting edge tools, but also to get them into the hands of their workforce and support their adoption throughout the organization.
+Not only does Skanska aim to vet the latest cutting-edge tools, but also to get them into the hands of its workforce and support their adoption throughout the organization.

-Until recently, Skanska primarily captured photo documentation of jobsites manually.
-Last year, in partnership with BIMvirtual, they began testing OpenSpace as a solution for reality capture and 360° photo documentation.
+Until recently, Skanska primarily captured photo documentation of job sites manually.
+Last year, in partnership with BIMvirtual, the firm began testing OpenSpace as a solution for reality capture and 360° photo documentation.
 Skanska initiated a pilot program in Stockholm, Sweden, home to its global headquarters.

 The goal was to establish an easy-to-use reality capture process that would allow teams to seamlessly conduct virtual walkthroughs, share issues, and compare as-built to BIM.
 The pilot program was conducted on a 300,000-square-foot hotel project in Stockholm and the team was quickly impressed by the results.